masogit/am-browser-doc/docs/features/builder/graph.md

 ### Configure Graph designer

-After getting a query result table with some columns,  you can create a graph from Graph designer.
-Specify **Column** of Graph designer from one of columns in the query result table.
+After getting a query result table with some columns,  you can create a graph from the Graph designer.
+Specify value of the **Column** of Graph designer with one of columns in the query result table.

 #### Basic properties
 - **Column** (mandatory)
-> Ater query AQL, it should display some options in column. **Column** options will only dipslay numeric fields.
-In Chart, options are displayed as checkbox for multipule selection, In Meter or Distribution, options are displayed as radio box for single selection.
+> Ater you query with an AQL, it displays some options in the column. **Column** options will only dipslay numeric fields.
+In Chart, options are displayed as checkboxes for multiple selections.
+In Meter or Distribution, options are displayed as radio boxes for single selection.

 - Label
     - X Axis label in Chart